Adélaïde Hautval: Later life and legacy

 Following liberation, Hautval returned to France and resumed her medical practice.
 In 1964, she gave testimony in the British High Court during the Dering v Uris libel trial.
-The Polish doctor Wladislaw Dering had sued the novelist Leon Uris for naming him in the book Exodus as having conducted medical experiments in Auschwitz.
+The Polish doctor Władysław Dering had sued the novelist Leon Uris for naming him in the book Exodus as having conducted medical experiments in Auschwitz.
 Dering argued that disobedience would have led to execution, but Hautval, under oath, testified that she had disobeyed orders and survived nonetheless.
 Her testimony played a critical role in the case.
 Justice Frederick Lawton later described her as "perhaps one of the most impressive and courageous women who had ever given evidence in the courts of this country".

 In 1965, Hautval was honoured by Yad Vashem as one of the Righteous Among the Nations, acknowledging her exceptional moral courage in protecting Jewish lives under the Nazi regime.

 Later in life, Hautval was diagnosed with Parkinson disease.
 In 1987, she completed her memoirs, which were published posthumously in 1991 as Médecine et crimes contre l'humanité ("Medicine and Crimes Against Humanity").
 She died by suicide in 1988.

-In 1993, a street in front of the University of Strasbourg’s medical faculty was renamed in her honour.
+In 1993, a street in front of the University of Strasbourg's medical faculty was renamed in her honour.
 In 2015, the Parisian hospital formerly named after Charles Richet was renamed Adélaïde-Hautval Hospital, recognising her contributions and correcting the historical record.